 We agree that patients with IgAN who are at high risk of progression CKD should be offered the opportunity to take part in a clinical trial.
 There are several ongoing Phase 2 and Phase 3 clinical trials in IgAN, that are exploring novel disease-specific therapies in IgAN.
 A number of treatments for IgAN are now in the late stages of clinical development, and one treatment (Nefecon / targeted release budesonide) has been granted conditional approval by the US FDA, EMA and UK MHRA for the treatment of high risk IgAN.
 A second treatment (Sparsentan) was recently granted accelerated approval by the US FDA.
-Their use is likely to be limited to those at the highest risk of disease progression, and in other countries is currently approved for those with uPCR above 1.5 g/g (equivalent to 169.5 mg/mmol).

-Since the KDIGO guidelines were published, a pre-specified post-hoc analysis of the DAPA-CKD trial reported benefit from the use of SGLT2i in IgAN, and in the UK, the use of SGLT2i in IgAN has become more commonplace (8).
-The interpretation and generalisability of these results have been debated, with arguments that this cohort of IgAN patients within the DAPA-CKD trial had fairly advanced CKD (mean eGFR 43.8ml/min), some had co-existing diabetes mellitus, that RAS blockade was not optimised by a specific run-in period, and that the number of patients receiving placebo who reached the primary endpoint (composite of decline in eGFR of at least 50%, ESKD, or death from renal or cardiovascular cause) was higher than what might be expected (24).
-Further analysis of data from the EMPA-Kidney trial, which included a large number of patients with IgAN, may help to clarify these issues (25).
+Since the KDIGO guidelines were published, a pre-specified post-hoc analysis of the DAPA-CKD trial reported benefit from the use of SGLT2i in IgAN, and in the UK, the use of SGLT2i in IgAN has become more commonplace (7).
+The interpretation and generalisability of these results have been debated, with arguments that this cohort of IgAN patients within the DAPA-CKD trial had fairly advanced CKD (mean eGFR 43.8ml/min), some had co-existing diabetes mellitus, that RAS blockade was not optimised by a specific run-in period, and that the number of patients receiving placebo who reached the primary endpoint (composite of decline in eGFR of at least 50%, ESKD, or death from renal or cardiovascular cause) was higher than what might be expected (22).
+Further analysis of data from the EMPA-Kidney trial, which included a large number of patients with IgAN, may help to clarify these issues (23).